buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 this wooden **broom**, weighing about 1.5 kilograms (encumbrance 2), functions as a normal broom until you sit on it and speak the command word.
 It then begins to hover beneath you and can be ridden in the air.
 It has a flying speed of 15 meters.
 It can carry up to 200 kilograms, but its flying speed becomes 9 meters if it carries more than 100 kilograms.
 When you land, the broom stops hovering.

-By speaking the command word, naming the location and if you are familiar with it, you can send the broom alone to a location up to 1.5 kilometers away from you.
+By speaking the command word and naming the location, if you are familiar with it, you can send the broom alone to a location up to 1.5 kilometers away from you.
 The broom will return to you when you speak another command word, provided it is still within 1.5 kilometers of you.

 ### Animated Shield